cmendible/golang-for-csharp-developers/03-variables/README.md

 ./vars.go:19:2: too many errors
 ```

-IMPORTANT: Go don't like unused variables.
+IMPORTANT: Go doesn't like unused variables.
 It won't allow you to run or build your program if you have any!